danielshaya/reactivejournal/README.md

 program crashes
 - Recording and playback is so fast that it won't slow down the host program.
 - Recording and playback can be achieved without any gc overhead
-- RxRecorder can be eaily fitted into any RxJava project
+- RxRecorder can be eaily added (or even retro-fitted) into any RxJava project

 # Quick Start
 ## Creating a Journal